-All organisations that provide NHS or adult social care must follow the accessible information standard by law by 31st July 2016.
+Since July 2016, all organisations that provide NHS or adult social care must follow the accessible information standard by law.

 The aim of the accessible information standard is to make sure that people who have a disability, impairment or sensory loss get information that they can access and understand, and any communication support that they need.